How to Exfoliate Skin and When To Use Chemical Exfoliants

 What is Exfoliating

-AHA is the abbreviation of alphahydroxy acid.
-Glycol acid and lactic acid are 2 types of AHA.
-BHA is short for betahydroxy acid, sometimes better known as salicylic acid.
-Products containing these ingredients are mainly used to remove dead skin cells, in other words exfoliating.
+AHA is the abbreviation of alpha hydroxy acid.
+Glycolic acid and lactic acid are two types of AHA.
+BHA is short for beta hydroxy acid, commonly known as salicylic acid.
+Products containing these ingredients are available in different concentrations to target the exfoliation needs of different skin types and concerns.

 How Does Exfoliating Work?

 Your skin naturally sheds dead skin cells, a process that’s imperceptible but can become faulty.
-Skin's natural exfoliation process can become obstructed due to sun damage, dry or oily skin, genetics or a skin concern.
-The consequence is dull-looking or dry skin, clogged pores, breakouts, milia or an uneven skin tone.
+Skin's natural exfoliation process can become obstructed due to sun damage, dry or oily skin, genetics or various skin concerns.
+The consequences can be dull-looking or dry, rough textured skin, clogged pores, breakouts, milia, blackheads and uneven skin tone.

-An exfoliant helps to restore the natural process.
-If you remove dead skin cells gently then you can stop pores from becoming clogged, help to stop breakouts, visibly lessen the depth of wrinkles and even rehydrate dry skin.
-You instantly look younger.
+A leave-on, non-abrasive exfoliant helps to restore the natural process.
+If you remove dead skin cells gently then you can stop pores from becoming clogged, help to control breakouts, visibly lessen the depth of wrinkles and even rehydrate dry skin.
+Your skin will look younger, pratically overnight.

 - minimise the appearance of wrinkles

-- bringing clarity to a dull/uneven skin tone
+- bring clarity to a dull/uneven skin tone

 - smooth rough, bumpy skin